 Hello, I’m Robert.
-This is my travel journal documenting places I have traveled.
-The primary focus of the blog will be to feature different neighborhoods in New York City and day trips taken from the city via public transportation.
-The name of the blog is inspired by our black Sprinter van, Cinder, in which we traveled for several months in 2025.
+This is my travel journal documenting places I have traveled, including featuring different neighborhoods in New York City and day trips taken from the city via public transportation.
+There are also pages where I will be writing about railroads and New York City transit.
+The name of the blog is inspired my black Sprinter van, Cinder, in which I traveled with my girlfriend, Susan, for several months in 2025.
 Her name is inspired by a type of material often used for paths.
 The Way is a reference to the “traveling this way.”
-On this blog, I will also be writing about railroads and the New York City subway.

 Whether you want to just relax on the beach, explore the shops along Washington Street Mall, or take part in various water sports, Cape May is a great place to spend a few days.